flyingmongoose/pixelgrid/src/content/whitepaper.md

     If you like this project, please head on over to this project's [Devfolio and vote for it!](https://devfolio.co/projects/pixelgrid-1c75)

+---

 ## 2. Technical Architecture

 ### 2.1 Smart Contract
     The PixelGrid smart contract is the core of our platform, enabling users to mint, manage, and trade individual pixels as unique NFTs.
 Key features include:
 - **Pixel Minting**
   - Users can mint individual pixels by specifying RGBA color values and X, Y coordinates.
 Each pixel is a unique NFT with its own token ID.
 - **Pixel Updating**
   - Pixel owners can update the color and associated message of their pixels.
 - **Snapshot Creation**
   - Admins can create snapshots of the entire grid, capturing the state at a specific point in time.
+  - This will become an automated feature.
 - **Snapshot Minting**
   - Users can mint snapshot NFTs, which represent the entire grid state at the time of snapshot creation.
 - **Token URI Generation**
   - The contract generates on-chain metadata and SVG images for both individual pixels and snapshots.
 - **Price Oracle Integration**
   - Uses Chainlink price feeds to determine pixel and snapshot print prices in ETH based on a fixed USDC price.
+  - This guarantees that mints will always have a cost of $0.01 USD per pixel, and $0.50 USD per snapshot.
 - **Royalties**

-  - Implements ERC2981 for royalties on secondary sales, with customizable royalty settings for individual tokens.
+  - Implements ERC2981 for royalties on secondary sales, such as NFT trades, with customizable royalty settings for individual tokens.
+  - **Default:**
+    - 5%
+  - **Minimum:**
+    - 2.5%
+  - **Purpose:**
+    - Fund ongoing development and expansion of project.
 - **Access Control**
   - Utilizes OpenZeppelin's AccessControl for role-based permissions.
 - **Pausable**
   - Includes functionality to pause and unpause contract operations for emergency situations.
+  - Developer has pledged to **only** use this in event of emergency.
 - **Reentrancy Protection**
   - Implements OpenZeppelin's ReentrancyGuard to prevent reentrancy attacks.
 - **Minting Limits**
   - Enforces limits on minting frequency and total mints per address.
+  - Max Pixel Mints Per Wallet

-  - Maximum of fifty (50) pixel mints per wallet.
+    - Fifty (50)
+  - Max Snapshot Mints Per Wallet

-  - Maximum of one (1) snapshot mint per wallet.
+    - One (1)

-- **Pre-release Period**
+- **Snapshot Pre-release Period**
   - Implements a pre-release period for snapshot minting, giving priority to pixel owners.
   - Currently two (2) full days.
+- **More**

-The contract also includes several utility functions for packing and unpacking color and position data, as well as generating SVG representations of pixels and snapshots.
-These features create a robust foundation for the PixelGrid platform, enabling a wide range of interactions and ensuring the uniqueness and tradability of each pixel and snapshot NFT.
+  - The contract also includes several utility functions for packing and unpacking color and position data, as well as generating SVG representations of pixels and snapshots.
+  - These features create a robust foundation for the PixelGrid platform, enabling a wide range of interactions and ensuring the uniqueness and tradability of each pixel and snapshot NFT.

 ### 2.2 Frontend